 For well over a decade, health economists associated with the Goodman Institute have advocated broad use of telemedicine – in studies, backgrounders, editorials and in other forums.
 No other think tank seems to have paid much attention.
 In 2020, deregulation came swiftly.
 Millions of patients are experiencing virtual consultations with their doctors – including, by mid-April, one-fifth of all seniors over 70 years of age.

-As of 2019, CMS is allowing Medicare Advantage plans to specialize in such diseases as diabetes, heart, lung, etc. These plans can exclude people who do not have the disease.
+Medicare Advantage plans are able specialize in such diseases as diabetes, heart, lung, etc. These plans can exclude people who do not have the disease.
 They can ask health questions and request medical records before admission.
-This is a remarkable step in the right direction.
+CMS has been promoting and expanding this opportunity.